Skilled Migration Services

 All applications remain open for 12 months from the date that you applied online.
 If you do not submit documents within the 12 months, your application will expire.
 A refund will not be provided and if you need a skills assessment in the future, you will be required to apply for a new assessment.

 All supporting documents uploaded for your Migration Skills Assessment must meet these minimum scanning requirements:

 - original documents only (certified documents will not be accepted)

 - scanned at a resolution of 600 dpi (dots per inch) or above.

 - file must be a .pdf

-Please make sure you scroll down the page and select ‘save’.
-This will make sure the documents you have just uploaded will reach the assessment team.
+After you have uploaded your documents in the online portal, please make sure you scroll down the page and select ‘save’.
+This will ensure your documents reach the assessment team.